-The process is designed establish a common underst around the importance of clear communication.
+The process is designed establish a common understanding around the importance of clear communication.

-- Sticky Notes - Pens
+- · Sticky Notes - Pens

-Timekeeper/facilitator, who both participates and ke the process moving.
+Timekeeper/facilitator, who both participates and keeps the process moving.

-Participants will need to describe their potluck dish under a minute.
+Participants will need to describe their potluck dish in under a minute.

-tanding 1 Each participant writes the directions for making their family classic potluck dish on a sticky note.
-2 Beginning with the facilitator, each participant at the table shares his/her potluck dish.
-3 The group identifies one specific dish to share with the larger group. eeps 4 Facilitator informs the larger group, to listen for dishes they would like to make, and see if they can ascertain how to make the dish from what is shared. h in 5 Group 1, shares their potluck dish and directions to make it with the larger group.
-Each group shares their potluck dish.
-6 Facilitator asks if anyone heard a dish they would like to make.
-7 When someone volunteers, the facilitator asks them if they can repeat how to make the dish.
-8 The person who owns the potluck is asked if they did everything they just stated, would the dish be potluck ready.

-9 Repeat 7 and 8 as time allows.
+- 1 Each participant writes the directions for making their family classic potluck dish on a sticky note. - 2 Beginning with the facilitator, each participant at the table shares his/her potluck dish. - The group identifies one specific dish to share with the larger group. - Facilitator informs the larger group, to listen for dishes they would like to make, and see if they can ascertain how to make the dish from what is shared. - Group 1, shares their potluck dish and directions to make it with the larger group.
+Each group shares their potluck dish. - Facilitator asks if anyone heard a dish they would like to make. - When someone volunteers, the facilitator asks them if they can repeat how to make the dish. - The person who owns the potluck is asked if they did everything they just stated, would the dish be potluck ready. - 9 Repeat 7 and 8 as time allows.